AlexanderFalk/blockchain/README.md

 ```
 $ ./blockchain createblockchain --address Jules
 ```
+(The attached Dockerfile will also execute this step automatically)

 You can print out the chain.
 This will open the database, look at the tip, print it out, take the next "tip" and print it out, and continue until our Next() function is empty:

 ```
 $ ./blockchain printchain
 ```